Academic Success FAQ

 - Who should I talk to about improving my academic status?

 Students should discuss strategies for improving their GPA with their academic advisor.
-If you do not know who your advisor is; stop by the Advisement & Career Services Center for more information.

 - What is the minimum GPA to declare a major?